 The local expression for an element of $\DD_b(S)$ in a complex analytic chart $U\subset S$ is thus given by $\mu \frac{d\bbar{z}}{dz}$, where $\mu \in L^\infty(U)$ is called a \emph{Beltrami coefficient}.

-\begin{defn} A \emph{quasiconformal map} between two Riemann surfaces $S_1$ and $S_2$ is a homeomorphism $\phi:S_1 \to S_2$ having locally square-integrable weak partial derivatives such that satisfies $||\mu||_\infty < 1$.
-Here, $\mu$ is called the \emph{ Beltrami coefficient} of $\phi$. \end{defn}
+\begin{definition} A \emph{quasiconformal map} between two Riemann surfaces $S_1$ and $S_2$ is a homeomorphism $\phi:S_1 \to S_2$ having locally square-integrable weak partial derivatives such that satisfies $||\mu||_\infty < 1$.
+Here, $\mu$ is called the \emph{ Beltrami coefficient} of $\phi$. \end{definition}

 The first major ingredient in the proof of Theorem \ref{thm-su} is the Measurable Riemann mapping theorem.
 As pointed out by Hubbard in \cite[p.
-149]{hubbard-book1}, the Beltrami coefficient $\mu$ really represents an almost-complex structure on $U$ and the Measurable Riemann mapping theorem (due to Ahlfors-Bers-Morrey) below ensures its integrability to a complex structure.
+149]{hubbard-book1}, the Beltrami coefficient $\mu$ really represents an almost-complex structure on $U$ and the Measurable Riemann mapping theorem (due to Ahlfors--Bers--Morrey) below ensures its integrability to a complex structure.

 \begin{theorem}[Measurable Riemann Mapping Theorem]\cite[Theorem 4.6.1]{hubbard-book1} \\ {\bf Existence of quasiconformal maps:} Let $U \subset \C$ be open.
 Let $\mu \in L^\infty (U)$ satisfying $||\mu||_\infty < 1$ .
 Then there exists a quasiconformal mapping $f : U\to \C$ solving the Beltrami equation {\bf Uniqueness of quasiconformal maps:} If $g$ is another quasiconformal solution to the Beltrami equation above, then there exists a univalent analytic function $\phi : f (U)\to \C$ such that $g = \phi\circ f$. \end{theorem}